Why Investigate FOD Damage?

 Is this useful information for FOD Prevention?
 If so, what steps would you recommend to your organization to prevent a recurrence of this type?
 Providing a specific recommendation for prevention is difficult without identifying the object itself.

-The next step in the investigation is evaluation of the forensic evidence.
+The next step in the damage investigation is evaluation of the forensic evidence.
 Whenever there is impact deformation to an airplane component, be it the fuselage, horizontal stabilizer, or engine components, the impacting object will leave a little bit of itself behind in the impact area.
 This is easy to visualize when you think of a fender bender between a white car and red car.
 There is an exchange of paints between the two cars, and you can see it.

 There is also an exchange of materials on airplanes, but generally the debris is not readily visible.
 Instead it is present in the form of small microscopic particles.
 The particulate matter can be analyzed.
 The fact that airplane material (think airplane DNA) is different from commercial use material allows the source of damage to be identified.

 Failure Analysis Service Technology, Inc. (FAST) has brought this technology to the user, with the development of a procedure that allows the user to sample the damage using a special tape.
 The tape samples, known as FAST samples, remove the particulate matter, which can then be analyzed.
 The procedure allows component parts, if repairable, to be returned to service.
-Repair is not delayed by the investigation.
+Repair is not delayed by the damage investigation.

 In the case of this engine, FAST samples were taken.
 Nickel-plated low alloy steel was found as foreign debris.
 The blade itself is titanium.
 Nickel-plated low alloy steel is foreign to this engine and to the aircraft.